-This is very important to keep in mind, because it will help you keep your emotions and pride in check.
-There may be times where one cannot start afresh – however, there is definitely a possibility for healing and mending a relationship.
+This is very important to keep in mind because it will help you keep your emotions and pride in check.
+There may be times when one cannot start afresh – however, there is definitely a possibility for healing and mending a relationship.

 Identify the Problem and Speak About It

 The first thing to do is to identify the problem and speak solely of it.
 It is useless bringing up past issues that were supposedly resolved.
 Also, in this case, honesty is the best policy.
 Tell the person what bothers you about them or what they do.
 If you are going to hold back, the same thing will eventually happen again.